A Melbourne Law Firm

-I initially questioned the Law Institute of Victoria and The Legal Services Commissioner about the right of the members of Russell Kennedy to withhold the crucial letter and was informed that they were acting within the law.
+I initially questioned the Law Institute of Victoria and The Victorian Legal Services Commissioner about the right of the members of Russell Kennedy to withhold the crucial letter and was informed that they were acting within the law.
 I then raised this matter with both the state and federal Attorney Generals without success.
-I asked the Attorney Generals what gave a lawyer, Ian Bult and the members of the law firm, the right to impose his will and interpretation of my mother’s wishes over that of all of her children without providing the evidence he held.
+I asked the Attorney Generals what gave a lawyer, Ian Bult and the members of Russell Kennedy, the right to impose his will and interpretation of my mother’s wishes over that of all of her children without providing the evidence he held.
 Again I was met with explanations that did not extract the evidence.

 I wrote a submission to the Queensland Law Reform Commission on Australian Uniform Ascendancy Laws suggesting a need to totally overhaul our process regarding inheritance laws.